 Air Trap There is no Start-Up Kit installed or there is a large amount of air in the Start-Up Kit chamber.
 Roller Pump Lid The clear plastic roller pump lid is not closed properly.
-Check Prime Switch The Prime Switch is being depressed (as when you use it to prim sole) or has been jammed in the On position.
+Check Prime Switch The Prime Switch is being depressed (as when you use it to prime the con- sole) or has been jammed in the On position.
 Coolant The coolant level is low.
-Top up the coldwell with coolant.
+Top up the coolant well with coolant.